 - 2. Term of the Agreement.
-Subject to Section 1, the term of this Agreement shall be from May 07, 2013 to April 30, 2016. - 3.
+Subject to Section 1, the term of this Agreement shall be from July 15, 2014 through May 31, 2017.
+In addition, the City has the option to extend this Agreement for an additional two-year period at the sole, absolute discretion of the SFMTA. - 3.
 Effective Date of Agreement.
 This Agreement shall become effective when the Controller has certified to the availability of funds and Contractor has been notified in writing. - 4.
 Services Contractor Agrees to Perform.
-The Contractor agrees to perform the services provided for in Appendix A, "Description of Services," attached hereto and incorporated by reference as though fully set forth herein. - 5.
+The Contractor agrees to perform the services provided for in Appendix A, "Description of Services," attached hereto and incorporated by reference as though fully set forth herein ("the Services"). - 5.
 Compensation.
 Compensation shall be made in monthly payments on or before the first day of each month for work, as set forth in Section 4 of this Agreement, that the SFMTA's Director of Transportation, in his or her sole discretion, concludes has been performed as of the last day of the immediately preceding month.
-In no event shall the amount of this Agreement exceed One million sixty two thousand dollars (\$1,062,000).
+In no event shall the amount of this Agreement exceed Six Million Dollars and no cents (\$6,000,000.00).
 The breakdown of costs associated with this Agreement appears in Appendix B, "Calculation of Charges," attached hereto and incorporated by reference as though fully set forth herein.
-No charges shall be incurred under this Agreement nor shall any payments become due to Contractor until reports, services, or both, required under this Agreement are received from Contractor and approved by SFMTA as being in accordance with this Agreement.
+No charges shall be incurred under this Agreement nor shall any payments become due to Contractor until reports, Services, or both, required under this Agreement are received from Contractor and approved by SFMTA as being in accordance with this Agreement.
 City may withhold payment to Contractor in any instance in which Contractor has failed or refused to satisfy any material obligation provided for under this Agreement.